-Conditions in high mountain change throughout the summer and these changes can sometimes alter the supervision standards for each ascent.
+Mountain conditions change throughout the summer and these changes can sometimes alter the supervision standards for each ascent.
 The supervision standards define the number of people that the mountain guide can supervise for each route and that standard can be modified during the season.
 These changes may affect the price of the trip or the programme.
 Your registration for one of our trips or ascents means that you understand and accept this possibility.